jamesmorgan/github-explorer/README.md

 Im learning to hack abit of Cinnamon, hopefully here it starts!

-* github-projects - Adding your public GitHub repositories to your Cinnamon desktop, giving you quick access links and stats.
+* 'github-projects' - Add your public GitHub repositories to your Cinnamon desktop, giving you quick access links and stats, basic alerts.
 * `/demo/force-quit/` = A simple applet to kill a specified window - tutorial: http://cinnamon.linuxmint.com/?p=156
 * `/demo/test-notification/` = a simple applet which should demonstrate (or find issues) using HTML in notifications

-* See [TODO](https://github.com/jamesemorgan/CustomCinnamonApplets/blob/master/github-projects%40morgan-design.com/TODO) for more details
+* See [TODO](https://github.com/jamesemorgan/github-explorer/blob/master/github-projects%40morgan-design.com/TODO) for more details

-* For issues please report any problems [here](https://github.com/jamesemorgan/CustomCinnamonApplets/issues)
+* For issues please report any problems [here](https://github.com/jamesemorgan/github-explorer/issues)

 ## Installation Cinnamon 1.8+